Born: 18 January 1921, Tokyo, Japan

 Affiliation at the time of the award: Enrico Fermi Institute, University of Chicago, Chicago, IL, USA

 Prize motivation: "for the discovery of the mechanism of spontaneous broken symmetry in subatomic physics"

 Field: particle physics

-For a long time, physicists assumed that different types of symmetries characterise nature.
-In a kind of mirror-world, the physical laws should be the same if right and left are exchanged and if matter is replaced by antimatter.
-However, symmetries had sometimes been shown to be violated.
-Yoichiro Nambu formulated in 1960 a mathematical theory for understanding symmetry violations, giving a basis for better understanding the elementary particles and their interactions.
+For a long time, physicists assumed that various symmetries characterized nature.
+In a kind of "mirror world" where right and left were reversed and matter was replaced by antimatter, the same physical laws would apply, they posited.
+However, symmetries had been proven to be violated at times.
+In 1960, Yoichiro Nambu formulated a mathematical theory for understanding spontaneous symmetry violations, providing a basis for better understanding elementary particles and their interactions.